Building React Apps in 2024: Lessons from Scaling Production Applications

 }

-- Redux Toolkit - For complex app state:
+- Redux Toolkit (from July 2024 - I will pick Zustand) - For complex app state:

 // features/cart/cartSlice.ts